 Wooster is home to 14 residence halls, five dedicated to First-Year Residential Communities—Andrews, Bornhuetter, Compton, Douglass, and Wagner Halls.
 Room styles include singles, doubles, triples, and suite-style.

 On-campus apartments are available for senior-level students.
 The 10 apartments are managed and operated by the College and offer a more independent lifestyle.

-Two Charter program houses are available on campus—Men of Harrambee and Women of Images.
+Two Charter program houses are available on campus—Men of Harambee and Women of Images.
 Women of Images serves as a support program for the incoming and current women of color, and further cultural awareness on the college campus and in the surrounding Wooster community.
-Men of Harrambee is a fraternal organization at Wooster geared toward males of African American descent as well as those from developing nations.
+Men of Harambee is a fraternal organization at Wooster geared toward males of African American descent as well as those from developing nations.
 The organization helps to promote brotherhood and create lifelong bonds between its members.

 Luce Language Suites:

 Luce Language Suites are experiential learning communities devoted to the active practice and promotion of Chinese, French, German, Spanish, and Russian language and culture.
 The Luce Language Suites are coordinated and supervised by the College’s language departments.

 Service and Program Houses:

 The College owns and operates 20-30 houses on campus that are home to our Service and Program House groups.
 Service houses provide weekly volunteer hours to local community partners as well as spend time reflecting back on the service they are providing.
 Program Houses also provide service to the campus community through programming, education, and raising awareness.
 Houses range from 4-12 students in size.